 TREND 03: Gamification Will Come of Age

 The digital world is chock-full of offers to lure consumers.
-Digital payment companies like Paytm are primarily known to offer cash backs on their apps.
+Digital payment companies like Paytm are primarily known to offer cash back on their apps.
 Google Pay made financial transactions fun by offering cashback through scratch cards.
 It gamified the experience for consumers.
-More and more brands are ensuring repeat customers by making transactions entertaining where completing specific tasks promises rewards through cashback, discounts or coupons.
+More and more brands are ensuring repeat customers by making transactions entertaining where completing specific tasks promises rewards through cashback, discounts, or coupons.
 This is gamification.

 The launch of Hershey’s Kisses brand is an excellent example of an FMCG brand that used gamification to increase its market share successfully.
 The brand leveraged the gamification tech provided by Bizom to encourage their salespeople to widen the placement of their products and increase offtakes.
 Rather than the age-old stick and carrot approach, Hershey appealed to the competitiveness of its sales force to drive placement and unlock rewards for themselves.

-Another brand is Halonix, a lighting and electrical brand that used gamification to motivate its teams to achieve specific organisational goals.
+Another brand is Halonix, a lighting and electrical brand that used gamification to motivate its teams to achieve specific organizational goals.
 The approach has helped them to speed up growth and improve retail execution in its markets.